brunobpinto/PUC-Rio/ENG4021 Projeto de Software/README.md

-# Python on Replit

-This is a template to get you started with Python on Replit.
-It's ready to go so you can just hit run and start coding!

 ## Running the repl

 1. Setup a new secret environment variable (the lock icon) where the key is `SECRET_KEY` and the value is